What is European Union General Data Protection Regulation?

 RapidRatings does not fall with the scope of CCPA based on the above requirements for example RapidRatings is not set up in California nor are we in the business of buying, selling, or sharing personal data.
 As such the CCPA is not applicable to RapidRatings,

 It is worth highlighting here that RapidRatings' compliance efforts with data protection are at a higher standard given that we comply with the EU’s GDPR which is widely viewed as more stringent data protection law than CCPA.
-From an information security perspective we are ISO27001:2013 certified as well.
+From an information security perspective RapidRatings is ISO27001:2013 certified.

 As a SaaS provider, RapidRatings is fully committed to compliance with the GDPR .
 RapidRatings operates a risk-based approach to GDPR and data protection by evaluating risks to the confidentiality, integrity and availability of our client’s data.
 To ensure compliance with GDPR requirements, RapidRatings has taken the following approaches: